swarnaps-22/CapstoneProject/README.md

 ## Documentation

-It has ToDo Controller ,main controller ,ToDoItem Service and UserToDoService
+Application has following controllers

-ToDo controller has rest api's for the TODO feature Main Controller has rest api's fro login module and user page
+ToDo Controller: ToDo controller has rest api's for the TODO feature main controller: Main Controller has rest api's fro login module and user page

+and services:
+ToDoItem Service and UserToDoService

 Implemented two services for reading data, saving data ,deleting and updating data